 We are answering your questions and posting the responses here.

-Find a few ways in which the Minnesota Conference is responding to COVID-19, including canceling conference events, suspending operations for 30 days at Dakotas-Minnesota United Methodist Camp and Retreat Centers, and organizing a COVID-19 response team.
+Find a few ways in which the Minnesota Conference is responding to COVID-19, including canceling conference events and organizing a COVID-19 response team.

 Finding trustworthy information can be difficult.
 Here are accurate sources for info at the national, state, and Minnesota Conference levels.
 Also, find info on the postponement of the 2020 General and Jurisdictional Conferences.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act establishes a Paycheck Protection Program (PPP) that will provide low-interest loans for companies and nonprofits (including churches)—a portion of which can be forgiven if the organization meets certain criteria, such as retaining workers.
-View responses to some frequently asked questions about the PPP.
+The Paycheck Protection Program (PPP) provides low-interest loans for companies and nonprofits (including churches); a portion of which can be forgiven if the organization meets certain criteria, such as retaining workers

 We are sending out frequent email updates amid the coronavirus outbreak.
 Click to see all past emails.